 Make a short list of words that are taboo at the bachelorette party.
 (We like the idea of writing them on a chalkboard near the entrance).
 If you say the word, you lose a point.
 There are a bunch of different variations on this game.
 In one version, each guest can get some type of marker when they walk in the room.
 Mardi Gras bead strands, safety pins on an elastic necklace or bracelet, or anything else that can be easily removed by another guest, starting each guest with 5 to 10 removable items.
 The guest who hears the taboo phrase removes the item from the speaker and the person with the most items at the end of the party wins.
 The second version turns it into a drinking game, with the person who says the taboo word having to drink if she’s caught.
 The third version is a riff on the idea of the money dance.
 Tell each guest to come with ten bills in a designated denomination (what denomination depends on the finances of your guest list).
 If they say the taboo word, then they have to add a bill to the “Taboo” jar, which you then turn over to the bride as honeymoon ‘mad money’ at the end of the night.
 To make the night extra-challenging, make sure to include words like “wedding,” “bride,” “bachelorette,” and the groom’s name on the taboo list!

-The Almost-Newlywed Game- This one costs nothing, but does require a little prep work.
+Spouse-Ology– This one can either be purchased or created handmade, but does require a little prep work.
 You have to get together with the fiancé and have him finish some sentences like you’d see on the TV Show The Newlywed Game or answer some bachelorette party games questions for the groom.
 You can then have this game go two ways.
 The first way, the bride-to-be sits in the center of the group and is asked the question.
 Behind her, you indicate whether she filled in his sentence correctly or incorrectly and tally up points, giving her the point total when she’s finished.
 The second way is a group participation game, with everyone trying to guess what the fiancé would say.
 Turning this game into a drinking game is fun and easy; anytime someone guesses wrong, they have to drink!

-Kiss, Marry, Kill- Revisit your teen idol days and get a bunch of pictures of celebrities.
+Kiss, Marry, Kill (or other variations such as F**k, Marry, Kill Game) – Revisit your teen idol days and get a bunch of pictures of celebrities.
 Then play a classic game of Kiss, Marry, Kill, with each guest voting on whether they would Kiss, Marry, or Kill the celebrity.
 Turn it into a drinking game by requiring guests whose answers are different than the bride’s answers to take a drink.

 How Well Do You Know the Bride– Like The Almost Newlywed Game, this game has people filling in sentences or answering questions about the bride?
 The bride writes down her answers while the guests write down their answers.
 For a drinking game, the guests who don’t match the bride have to drink.
 However, you can play it without drinking.
 We both love and hate this game.
 It’s a blast to play with a group of women who are a little competitive with one another, but all get along very well.
 However, if there are competitive women in the group who kinda vie for the bride’s friendship, this game could totally derail a party.
 Use it with caution.